neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 ![image info](./data/system_graph_view_all_nodes.png)

 ##  10. <a name='Bugs'></a>Bugs
-###  10.1. <a name='Iftwoclientsasksforbucketsatthesametimesystemgivesexactlysamebucket.Refer:below'></a>If two clients asks for buckets at the same time, system gives exactly same bucket.
+###  10.1. <a name='Iftwoclientsasksforbucketsatthesametimesystemgivesexactlysamebucket.'></a>If two clients asks for buckets at the same time, system gives exactly same bucket.
 ![image info](./data/system_graph_view.png)

 Severity - Medium

+When it happens -> If two clients asks for bucket at exactly same time

+Status - Fixed

+Fix detail - System will randomize the result and so, it should assign different bucket to each client.

-Impact - Eventually users are processed and so no impact on functionality.
+Bug Impact - Eventually users are processed and so no impact on functionality.
          However, it leads to duplicate processing in client side

 Logs below